 - Use a pillow to support your bump or legs and lie on your side.

 Safe pregnancy sleep positions

 Around the middle of your pregnancy, start to get into the habit of going to sleep on your side.
-By your third trimester, research suggests that falling asleep on your back can double the risk of stillbirth.
+This is because research found that mothers whose baby was stillborn were twice as likely to report falling asleep on their back the night before.
 This may be to do with the flow of blood and oxygen to the baby (Heazell et al, 2017).

 Don't worry if you wake up on your back – the research looked at the position women fell asleep in, as this is the position we keep for longest.
 If you wake up on your back, just turn over and go to sleep again on your side (NHS, 2021a).

 And just remember, it's not forever.
 One new NCT mum says: ‘Even though my baby often wakes me up in the night now, the sleep I do get in-between feeds is so much better than when I was heavily pregnant and just couldn’t get comfortable.’

 This page was last reviewed in March 2021.